 What’s In a Photo?

-The nature of photographic prints has changed often since the advent of popular photography in the mid-nineteenth century, as tintypes, daguerreotypes and sepia prints have given way to the advanced color prints of today.
+The nature of photographic prints has changed often since the advent of popular photography in the mid-nineteenth century.
 Still, any kind of photographic print is nothing more than a collection of minerals and chemicals that react to light.
 Any number of factors can cause your images to fade, discolor, stain, crack, peel or fall apart.

 Photo Restoration: Digital Technology Changes the Rules